-If you’re self-conscious about missing teeth, our restorative dentist can close the gaps left in your smile with a dental bridge.
-A false tooth held in place by the on either side of the gap, dental bridges are made to look just like your natural teeth.
+If you’re self-conscious about missing teeth, our Portage, MI, dentist can close the gaps left in your smile with a dental bridge.
+Consisting of a false tooth (known as a pontic) held in place by supporting teeth on either side of the gap, dental bridges are made to look just like your natural teeth.

 What are Dental Bridges?